DiegoDCosta/mjv.com.br/wp-content/plugins/types/readme.txt

 * Added control of the number of children displayed in the Fields table
 * Added optional hour and minutes to the Date field
 * Added check to make sure the single and plural names of a Custom Post Type are different
-* Fixed handling of required conditional fields
+* Fix handling of required conditional fields
-* Removed use of mb_ereg and mb_string functions
+* Remove use of mb_ereg and mb_string functions
-* Fixed JavaScript escaping
+* Fix JavaScript escaping
-* Fixed rendering of shortcodes inside types shortcode
+* Fix rendering of shortcodes inside types shortcode
-* Fixed Open_basedir restriction
+* Fix Open_basedir restriction
-* Fixed AJAX popup CSS and JS
+* Fix AJAX popup CSS and JS
-* Fixed translation of "Add another field" and "Delete field" buttons
+* Fix translation of "Add another field" and "Delete field" buttons
-* Fixed exporting and importing of Types Taxonomy
+* Fix exporting and importing of Types Taxonomy
-* Fixed exporting and importing of conditional settings for groups
+* Fix exporting and importing of conditional settings for groups

 = 1.1.3.4 =
-* Fixed adding child posts for WordPress 3.5
+* Fix adding child posts for WordPress 3.5

 = 1.1.3.2 =
-* Fixed 'em' tags in radio.php and select.php
+* Fix 'em' tags in radio.php and select.php
 * Added support for localized custom post slugs via WPML

 = 1.1.3.1 =
-* Fixed saving fields in WP 3.5
+* Fix saving fields in WP 3.5
 * Fixed a bug displaying Types credit footer when not asked to do so

 = 1.1.3 =
-* Added support for resizing remote images
+* Add support for resizing remote images
-* Fixed long and short date formats
+* Fix long and short date formats
 * Fixed many small bugs and glitches
 * Sync with Views 1.1.3